Matt Szczur: St. Louis Cardinals

 On February 13, 2021, Szczur signed a minor league contract with the St. Louis Cardinals organization that included an invitation to Spring Training.
-In 30 games with the Triple-A Memphis Redbirds, Szczur hit only .186/.236/.382 with 5 home runs and 11 RBI.
+In 30 games with the Triple-A Memphis Redbirds, Szczur hit only .186/.236/.382 with five home runs and 11 RBI.
 Szczur was released by the Cardinals organization on June 28, 2021.

 On March 7, 2022, Szczur announced his retirement from professional baseball.

 Personal

 In 2009, Szczur donated bone marrow to a 15-month-old Ukrainian girl named Anastasia battling leukemia.
 Szczur essentially saved the girl's life given the severity of her condition and how hard it would have been to find another person that was a match for bone marrow.
 He met the healthy 4-year-old girl and her parents via Skype using a translator who was present at Anastasia's house.
 It was documented in E:60 Risking it All, which is one of ESPN's E:60 presentations.

 Szczur and his wife, Natalie, were married in November 2014 in Philadelphia, Pennsylvania.
-They have one child, a son.
+They have two children, a son and a daughter.

+After retiring from baseball, Szczur gained a following on Instagram and TikTok, where he posted videos of his paintings.